-It was founded in 1992 by a nurse named Tana Amen and her husband Daniel Amen with a focus on providing quality weight loss, nutritional and general health and wellness products.
-The company promotes their multilevel diet supplement program with the phrase “nothing tastes as good as skinny feels”.
+It was founded in 1992 with a focus on providing quality weight loss, nutritional and general health and wellness products.
+The company promotes its multilevel diet supplement program with the phrase “nothing tastes as good as skinny feels.”

 Omnitrition International, Inc. also offers individuals the opportunity to sell and distribute Omnitrition products directly, with the dovetailing goals of earning money while embarking on the Omnitrition weight loss journey themselves.

 The Omnitrition charge for official distributor membership is a one-time fee of $49.95, which enables sellers to earn commission via direct sales of multilevel diet supplement programs and company merchandise to friends, family and often even conventions.
 Distributors are called “independent marketing associates.”